Modeling Reachability Types with Logical Relations: Equational Theory

 \section{Equational Theory}

-This section shows applications of our binary logical relations by proving three equational rules.
-We outline the central ideas of the proofs, primarily by presenting key lemmas and suitable worlds definitions that are used in the proof.
-Full proofs can be found in the Coq artifacts.
+This section shows applications of our binary logical relations by proving two re-ordering and $\beta$-equivalence rules.
+We outline the key ideas of the proofs, primarily by presenting key lemmas and suitable worlds definitions used in the proof.
+Full proofs can be found in the Rocq artifacts.